-As a quick FYI, the terms “boat rental,” “boat charter,” and “yacht charter” are all synonymous with renting a boat.
-The only difference lies in the type of boat that you are renting, like a party boat or a yacht.
-So you will see those terms used interchangeably online and throughout this article.
+Note: The terms “boat rental,” “boat charter,” and “yacht charter” are all synonymous with a boat rental.
+The only difference lies in the type of boat that you are renting, like a party boat versus a yacht.

 What’s The Difference Between a Party Boat and a Yacht?